London, Glasgow & the Cotswolds: Art, Architecture and Design 2024

 Day 5: Saturday 5 October, London

-• Victoria & Albert Museum: Curator led tour of 20th-century design incl. fashion & furniture
+- Victoria & Albert Museum: 20th-century design incl. fashion & furniture

-This morning we enjoy a curator-led tour of the Victoria and Albert Museum, which displays one of the most extensive collections of 20th century fashion including designers such as Coco Chanel.
+This morning we tour the Victoria and Albert Museum where we visit first the exhibition which explores the career of the fashion model Naomi Campbell.
+The we visit at leisure the museum which displays one of the most extensive collections of 20th century fashion including designers such as Coco Chanel.
 There’s space allocated to emerging designers as well as recent graduates from leading design schools.
 The Museum also has a significant collection of 20th-century furniture, lighting and objects.
 Highlights include the Gyeol Flow bench designed in 2016 by Korean company FABRIKR, who upcycles discarded textiles, modifying their physical properties to make new and surprising composite objects.
 Here scraps of denim jeans have been pressed and moulded with epoxy resin to a wooden plank to create a small bench.
 There is also a witty and elegant evening coat designed in 1937 by Jean Cocteau and Elsa Schiaparelli, who ran a successful court house in Paris in the 1920s and -30s.

 This afternoon we visit egg (without a capital letter for design and trading purposes), founded by designer Maureen Doherty in 1994.
 This idiosyncratic fashion brand which creates amply cut, layerable clothes using natural fabrics, is housed in a former dairy depot, the walls inside still lined with blue tiles.